3 Ways to Compare International Student Loans

 Only a small number of private student loan lenders will offer an international student loan program.
 And most private student loans require a cosigner – a U.S. citizen or permanent resident with good credit history – to join the loan application.
 In other countries a cosigner may be known as a co-applicant, co-borrower, sponsor or guarantor.
 The role of the cosigner is to assure the lender that they will repay the loans if you are unable to do so.

 If you have a family member or close friend who is willing and able, it may be worth asking them for help.
-A cosigner can lower your interest rate by .25% - but only when they have good credit history.
+A cosigner can lower your interest rate if they have good credit history, which could save you money in the longterm.

 If you don't have someone who can act as a cosigner who is a U.S. citizen or permanent resident, then your student loan options are reduced, but you can find "no cosigner loans" from some online lenders.